hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/03_counting_reads.md

 For counting PE fragments associated with genes, the input bam files need to be sorted by read name (i.e. alignment information about both read pairs in adjoining rows).
 The alignment tool might sort them for you, but watch out for how the sorting was done.
 If they are sorted by coordinates (like with STAR), you will need to use `samtools sort` to re-sort them by read name before using as input in featureCounts.
 If you do not sort you BAM file by read name before using as input, featureCounts assumes that almost all the reads are not properly paired.

-## Documenting results
+## Documenting results for QC

+As you walk through the workflow, it is important to document the parameters you are using to run the analysis, but it is are very important to document the results at every step.
+This is a a form of QC and it will enable you to identify any issues with the parameters you are using or any samples that are behaving inconsistently, etc.

 ### Manual tracking
-It is important to keep track of how many reads you started with and how many of those ended up being associated with genes.
-This will help you pick out any obvious outliers, and it will also alert you early on about issues with contamination and so on.
+One way to document the results is by keeping track of how many reads you started with and how many of those ended up being associated with genes.

 The things to keep track of for each sample are the following:
 * number of raw reads
-* number of reads left after trimming
 * number of reads aligned to genome
 * number of reads associated with genes

-We have an [Excel template](https://dl.dropboxusercontent.com/u/74036176/rna-seq_reads_template.xlsx) available, to get you started.
+But this method is tedious and difficult.
+Several tools exist that help you with the documentation, and additionally have really nice visualizations to go along with it, e.g. [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/index.html), [MultiQC](http://multiqc.info/).
+These tools have some overlap, but Qualimap is focused on count data whereas MultiQC is able to make a report from the output of many different tools in a given workflow.

 ### Tracking and aggregating results from tools with *MultiQC*

-[MultiQC](http://multiqc.info/) is a tool that aggregates results from several tools and generates a single HTML report with plots to visualize results.
+Today we will be using MultiQC, which aggregates results from several tools and generates a single HTML report with plots to visualize results.
 This is a very useful method of not only keeping track of what is going on at each step with each sample, but more importantly it enables a graphical comparison of samples with each other.

 MultiQC can generate this report from 36 different bioinformatics tools, and these tools span various NGS analyses, e.g., basic QC, RNA-seq, variant calling, genome annotation, etc. Today we are going to use it to aggregate information from the results of [FastQC](http://multiqc.info/docs/#fastqc), [STAR](http://multiqc.info/docs/#star), and [featureCounts](http://multiqc.info/docs/#featurecounts).
-MultiQC can parse the information from specific output files from each of these tools and the manual page specifies the required output from each of the tools that should be used as input to multiQC.
+MultiQC can parse the information from specific output files from each of these tools and the manual page specifies the required output from each of the tools that should be used as input to MultiQC.

 We are going to start by creating a directory in the `~/ngs_course/rnaseq/results/` directory called `multiqc_report` and navigating to it.
 You should already be in the `~/ngs_course/rnaseq/` directory.